ceri-num/uv-larm/notions/sld-intro.md

 **With a central need:** modular software

 - An expected complex global behavior
-- Splited in piece of programs (modules)
+- Split in piece of programs (modules)
 - Communicating together
 - With dedicated tasks (sensor driver, reprensentation, planning, controling...)
 - And a bunch of tools making all working together...